uber-archive/makisu/README.md

 ### Distributed cache

 If you want to use the distributed caching feature of Makisu, the builder needs to be able to connect to a "cache id store".
 In essence this lets us map each line of a dockerfile to a tentative layer SHA that we will look for in your docker registry.
-In Kubernetes, spinning up a redis is dead simple:
+In Kubernetes, spinning up a redis is simple:
 ```yaml
 # redis.yaml
 ---